cambiotraining/hpc-intro/materials/04-software.md

 Before you use _Mamba_, you will need to install it on the HPC.
 If you are attending our live course, we already have _Mamba_ installed, so you can skip this step.

-To install _Mamba_, run the following commands from the terminal (this will install it in its default location in the home directory.
-See @sec-software-csd3 for Cambridge HPC):
+To install _Mamba_, run the following commands from the terminal (this will install it in its default location in the home directory):

 ```bash
 wget "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"